• Skip to main content

 Means of production are privately owned and utilization is done for profit Motive.

-In capitalism economy, all-round growth is possible where free enterprise, competition and private ownership of property takes place.
+In a capitalist economy, all-around growth is possible where free enterprise, competition and private ownership of property take place.

-Some common benefits of capitalism economy are as follows:
+Some common benefits of a capitalist economy are as follows:

 1. Efficient Production